-The key functions and roles of the Chief Constable and the Police and Crime Commissioner are set out in the Police Reform and Social Responsibility Act 2011 (PRSRA) and the Policing Protocol Order 2011 (PPO).
+The key functions and roles of the Chief Constable and the Police and Crime Commissioner are set out in the Police Reform and Social Responsibility Act 2011 (PR&SRA) and the Policing Protocol Order 2011 (PPO).
 The PRSA and the PPO also set out the function and roles of statutory officers.

-The Constabulary's uniformed Statutory Officers are required to complete the Association of Chief Police Officers Strategic Command Course before they are permitted to undertake Chief Officer roles on a permanent basis.
+The Constabulary's Statutory Officers are required to complete the National Police Chief's Council (NPCC) Police Executive leadership Programme before they are permitted to undertake Chief Officer roles on a permanent basis.
 This course is designed to ensure that senior officers are equipped with the requisite leadership skills and competencies to undertake senior officer roles.

 Other senior officers and staff posts have clear and accurate job descriptions and are recruited to on the basis of relevant knowledge, experience and qualifications.

 The Constabulary fully utilises the College of Policing leadership programmes to develop its senior officers and staff.
-The Constabulary ensures that senior uniformed officers and detectives maintain their national accreditation to provide operational command for major and critical incidents and serious investigations.
+The Constabulary ensures that senior uniformed officers and detectives maintain their national accreditation to provide strategic command for major and critical incidents and serious investigations.

 The Chief Constable is statutorily required to appoint a Chief Finance Officer (CFO).
 The CFO's responsibilities and job profile are based on the Home Office Financial Management Code of Practice and the CIPFA Statement on the Role of the CFO.
 The CFO is the financial advisor to the Chief Constable and has statutory responsibility to ensure that the financial affairs of the Chief Constable are properly administered, having regard to their probity, legality and appropriate standards.
 The CFO provides all financial advice and ensures systems of internal financial control are effective.
-The CFO is shared with the Commissioner.